 I can quickly recall the days when it took almost a minute for Firefox to load on my computer.
 The hardware wasn’t at fault in that case.
 Fast forward to now, Firefox Quantum won’t let you realize you’re using Firefox.

-You immediately start to feel the change once you start using Firefox Quantum.
+You immediately feel the change once you start using Firefox Quantum.
 Be it the app loading time, fluid animations and effects, and not to mention, the speed at which web pages load.
 Firefox seems almost equivalent to Google Chrome.

 But this doesn’t mean we should underestimate Google Chrome which still gives Firefox Quantum a tough fight for the throne.
 I compared the page loading times for a few big websites and found Google Chrome struggling to keep its supremacy.
 But then I realized I had put a version of Chrome with data junk gathered over months of regular usage.